openfoodfacts/search-a-licious/README.md

 Typical import time is 45-60 minutes.

+If you want to skip updates (eg. because you don't have a Redis installed), use `make import-dataset filepath='products.jsonl.gz' args="--skip-updates"`

 ## Fundings

 This project has received financial support from the NGI Search (New Generation Internet) program, funded by the European Commission.